 - They need to be able to control the robot wirelessly.

-- The robot should have a camera of some sort, so that we can see remotely the place the car is surveying.

-- It needs to be able to fit inside holes and gaps, that are too small for people to go into.
+- The robot should have a camera of some sort to see what the car is seeing. - It needs to be able to fit inside holes and gaps that are too small for people to go into.